naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Annoyed: I don't remember ever fighting you...

-Dino: You did and you defeated me in 2 seconds flat!
+Dino: You did and you defeated me in 10 seconds flat!

+Sticky Angry: (glaring at Dino) Talk about pathetic.

 Eris Happy: Ah, that must be why I can't remember.

-Sticky: (glaring at Dino) Talk about pathetic.

-Dino: How dare you!!
-I wanna fight you now!!
+Dino Shocked: That was a fluke.
+Let's have a rematch!!

 Eris Happy: Sure.
 Let's see how long the fight last this time.
-Maybe a new record of 1 second?
+Maybe a new record of 5 seconds?

 Dino Shocked: YOU!!